Fudan-iGEM/2025-wiki/pages/design.md

 </div>

-### Module 1—Multicellularity Development
+### Module 1 — Multicellularity Development

-#### Inspiration and Mechanistic Basis
+#### Inspiration and Background

 The earliest description of multicellularity in yeast was reported by Ratcliff et al.[^24], which served as the primary inspiration for our project.
 In that seminal study, *Saccharomyces cerevisiae* (strain Y55) was subjected to gravity-based selection, favoring cells with a rapid sedimentation phenotype.
 Multicellular aggregates were observed after just 60 transfers.

 Subsequent reports have revealed a strong correlation between this emergent multicellularity and the loss-of-function of the *ACE2* gene.
-Furthermore, during the process of directed evolution, it was consistently observed that diploid yeast rapidly evolve to become tetraploid.
+Furthermore, during the process of directed evolution, it was consistently observed that diploid yeast rapidly evolve to become tetraploid.[^9]

-To ensure the stability of the introduced genes in our chassis, we decided to integrate the following modules into the genome.
-However, given the time constraints and the fact that *S. cerevisiae* naturally exhibits highly efficient homologous recombination, we strategically chose to rely on this endogenous mechanism instead of introducing the additional CRISPR-Cas9 system(which might cause safety problems) this year.
-This approach was adapted from the yeast modular DNA assembly methods described by Lee et al. [^6] and Shaw et al. [^7].
+To ensure the stability of the introduced genes in our chassis, we integrate the following modules into the genome.
+However, given the time constraints and the fact that *S. cerevisiae* naturally exhibits highly efficient homologous recombination, we strategically chose to rely on only homologous recombination without introducing additional CRISPR/Cas9 (which might increase genome integration efficient).
+This approach was adapted from the yeast modular DNA assembly methods described by Lee et al.[^6].

 #### *ACE2* Deletion